Cannabinoids: Differences Between CBD vs CBG, CBDA, CBN, and CBC

 While everyone from members of the research community to people obsessed with reaching optimal wellness states consider cannabinoids to be game-changers, the simplest answer is that cannabinoids are naturally occurring compounds found in the cannabis plant.

-Cannabinoids affect us by locking into the cannabinoid (CB) receptors in the body and brain.
+Cannabinoids affect us by binding onto the cannabinoid (CB) receptors in the body and brain.
 What makes cannabinoids so important for a variety of wellness needs is that they bind to the cannabinoid receptors in the human body specifically to impact how cells communicate.
 Cannabinoids are most closely identified with affecting the function of the central nervous system.
 That alone makes these natural wonders so important for anyone seeking relief from physical or mood issues.

 While most people are very familiar with CBD (cannabidiol) due to its fast-growing popularity, it’s actually a misconception that CBD is the only cannabinoid that is used for human consumption.
 More than 100 cannabinoids isolated so far are commonly used as wellness aids, even though no other cannabinoid comes close to touching the mainstream popularity and overall versatility of CBD.